-Pala is considered to be a related party because they hold more than 50% of Nevada Copper shares and have three executives on the Corporation's Board of Directors as at June 30, 2014.
+Pala is considered to be a related party because it is a company that holds more than 50% of Nevada Copper shares and have three executives on the Corporation's Board of Directors as at September 30, 2014.
 The accounting treatment of the transaction does not change because it is a related party transaction.
 The marketable securities are valued at fair value at each period end.